 During the 2018 Women’s Six Nations Sarah played in all five matches, scoring two tries as England finished second.
 A year later she started all of England’s five games, scoring five tries, as they won the Grand Slam.
 Her performances during the 2018/19 season saw her voted as the O2 England Women’s Player of the Year.

-Born in Kingston-upon-Thames, Sarah lives in Esher where she attended the high school between her initial education at Coombe Hill in Kingston and taking a sports strength & conditioning course at Hartpury College, University of Gloucestershire.
+Born in Kingston-upon-Thames, Sarah lives in Esher where she attended the high school between her initial education at Coombe Hill in Kingston and taking a sports strength & conditioning course at Hartpury College.

 Her introduction to rugby came at 11-years-old at London Irish and after playing for Esher, Sarah joined Bristol Ladies where she returns to after one season at Gloucester-Hartpury.

 40 points - 8T.